 It’s surprising how stupid Pareene’s statement is, but that doesn’t necessarily make it funny.

-Pareene then spends a paragraph criticizing Borowitz for including celebrity culture as a part of his comedic repertoire.
+Pareene then spends a paragraph criticizing Borowitz for incorporating celebrity culture into his comedic repertoire.
 Does he expect anyone to believe that Borowitz’s decision to write jokes about Hollywood starlets and reality television buffoons is a signal that Borowitz is a hack?
-What comedian doesn’t reference celebrity culture in his or her comedy?
+What comedian doesn’t reference celebrity culture in their comedy?
 Even a comedian as hyper-focused on politics as Bill Maher takes advantage of the horrors and stupidity of Hollywood when telling jokes.

 Does Pareene really think the world of celebrity culture should be taboo to serious comedians?